MetOffice/CSET/docs/source/usage/operator-recipes.rst

     [[steps]]
     operator = "write.write_cube_to_nc"
     [steps.args]
-      # This is a magic value that becomes the runtime output file path.
+      # Specify the name of the argument, and its value.
       file_path = "MAGIC_OUTPUT_PATH"
+      # "MAGIC_OUTPUT_PATH" is special and becomes the runtime output file path.

 There are a couple of subtle points to keep in mind.
 While the example above is indented for clarity, indentation does not matter.
 The double square brackets around ``[[steps]]`` are significant, as they mean that the steps are ordered (specifically they are an `array of tables`_).
-The below code block shows how you can nest multiple levels deep.
+The below code block shows how you can nest operators multiple levels deep.
+For details of the specific operators involved see the :doc:`/operators` page.

 .. code-block:: toml